When presented with a dessert menu, do you wish you could try a bite of each? Brownie Cookies are for you!

 Instructions

-- Place racks in the upper third and middle of the oven and preheat to 325 degrees F. Line two cookie sheets with parchment paper or a silpat mat.
+- Place racks in the upper third and middle of the oven and preheat to 325°F. Line two cookie sheets with parchment paper or a silpat mat.
 Set aside.

 - Bring 1 inch of water to a gentle simmer in the bottom of a double boiler (ensure that the water is just barely simmering).
-Place semi-sweet chocolate and butter in the top of the double boiler.
+Place the semisweet chocolate and butter in the double boiler.
 Gradually heat and stir, just until the butter melts.
 Remove from simmering water and stir until chocolate melts completely.
 The chocolate may be thick—this is OK, but ensure the chocolate does not smell or taste burned.
 Set aside to cool.

 - In a large bowl, stir together the flour, baking powder, and salt.
 Set aside.

-- Once the chocolate has cooled slightly (it should be warm but not hot), whisk in the granulated sugar, espresso powder, and vanilla (if the chocolate is very thick, you may need to use a mixer.)
+- Once the chocolate has cooled slightly (it should be warm but not hot), whisk in the granulated sugar, espresso powder, and vanilla (if the chocolate is very thick, you may need to use a hand mixer).

 - Mix in the eggs one at a time, ensuring that you incorporate well after each.